Homeschool fun activities are AMAZING ways to add energy and excitement to your homeschooling adventures.

-Geography Activities: World Atlas Scavenger Hunt (Education Possible): Encourage your middle schooler to learn about geography with this homeschool fun activity.
+Geography Activities: World Atlas Scavenger Hunt (Education Possible): Encourage your older kids to learn about geography with this homeschool fun activity.

-Two Poetry Activities Your Students Will Love (EB Academic Camps): Hands-on poetry for your middle schoolers!
+Two Poetry Activities Your Students Will Love (EB Academic Camps): Hands-on poetry activity for your middle schoolers!

 Teaching Money Management with a Lapbook (Look!
-We’re Learning): Fantastic interactive way to help your middle schooler have fun while learning about managing money.
+We're Learning): Fantastic interactive way to help your older kids have fun while learning about managing money.

 Easy & Engaging Emoji Writing Activity (The Teachy Teacher): Use your tweens and teens interests in tech to boost writing fun.

-A Fun Game for Absolute Value (Classroom Freebies Too!): Use playing cards to help your middle schoolers learn the absolute value concept.
+A Fun Game for Absolute Value (Classroom Freebies Too!): Use playing cards to help your older kids learn the absolute value concept.

-Middle School Math Fun (Exceeding the Core): Free printables for middle school math mazes, riddles, and more!
+Middle School Math Fun (Exceeding the Core): Free printable activities for middle school math mazes, riddles, and more!